yashmadan123/mslearn-openai/Instructions/Labs/Standalone-lab01/GettingStarted-V2.md

 Participants should have: Basic knowledge and understanding of the following

 - **Azure Portal**: For managing and provisioning Azure resources.
-- **Azure AI Studio**: For deploying models and experimenting with their capabilities, including features such as the Completions and Chat playgrounds.
+- **Azure AI Foundry**: For deploying models and experimenting with their capabilities, including features such as the Completions and Chat playgrounds.

 ## Architecture

 This architecture allows users to leverage Azure's cloud infrastructure to deploy and interact with advanced AI models.
-Through the Azure Portal, users manage their resources, while Azure AI Studio provides the tools needed to deploy and test these models.
-The Completions and Chat playgrounds within Azure AI Studio enable hands-on experimentation and refinement, facilitating the development of robust AI-powered applications.
+Through the Azure Portal, users manage their resources, while Azure AI Foundry provides the tools needed to deploy and test these models.
+The Completions and Chat playgrounds within Azure AI Foundry enable hands-on experimentation and refinement, facilitating the development of robust AI-powered applications.

 ## Architecture Diagram: